monowai/flockdata.org/fd-engine/README.md

 When fd-engine runs embedded Neo4J the REST api is exposed on port 7474 so exploration tools will work with fd-engine just as they do with Neo4j stand-alone.
 You can also interact with the database via neo4j-shell which is part of the standard distribution of Neo4J.

-The concepts and calls are explained in the [Audit Service Call Wiki](https://github.com/monowai/auditbucket/wiki/Audit-Service-Calls)
+The concepts and calls are explained in the [Flock Service Call Wiki](http://www.monowai.com/wiki/pages/viewpage.action?pageId=13172790)

 Please see our [PostMan API gist](https://gist.github.com/monowai/8077021)  for a quick and convenient way of making REST calls to AuditBucket.